 Like with Facebook, many people use it as a creative outlet and a way to share beautiful images with friends and family, along with brief snippets of text.
 You can even use hashtags!

 But this functionality also makes it the ideal way to engage with audiences of like-minded people and build your company’s visibility.

 Celebrities use it, music artists, Fortune 500 companies, and major brands too.
 But also regular people and small businesses are flocking to the social network.
 Some people have even become celebrities, albeit minor ones, with Instagram.

 Instagram used to be an independent company.
 After it’s meteoric rise, it caught the eye of social media giant Facebook, which acquired it in 2012 for $1 billion.

-Today Instagram has 800 million users worldwide.
+Today Instagram has over a billion users worldwide.
 Its close relationship with Facebook makes it even more powerful as you can closely coordinate campaigns on both platforms.
 If you’re already marketing with Facebook, adding Instagram will be that much easier because they are very similar systems for setting up ads and managing campaigns.

 Getting Started With Instagram Ads

 Creating Instagram ads is an intuitive and easy process.
 Let’s cover the nuts and bolts.
 If you’ve created Facebook ads in the past, you’re way ahead of the curve—the process is basically the same.